 The NEPA campaign’s Legislative Threats Tracker provides a comprehensive overview and analysis of all legislation introduced in the U.S. House of Representatives and U.S. Senate that would strengthen, weaken, or otherwise affect the National Environmental Policy Act (NEPA).
 This tracker breaks down legislation by issue area and includes sign-on letters, testimony, and other official documents submitted to the Congressional Record.
-It is expressly designed as a tool to educate and inform members of the media and concerned citizens.
+It is expressly designed as a tool to educate and inform concerned citizens and members of the media.

 - Climate Change